 CONTINUE READING

-The largest electronic dance music festival in Central Europe is expanding its program with the first major name for the upcoming edition, which will take place in the area of Lower Vítkovice in Ostrava from July 1 to July 4, 2026.
+The largest electronic dance music festival in the heart of Europe is coming with the announcement of another global megastar who will perform at the 12th edition of the most anticipated electronic music event of the year.
+It will take place at the Dolní Vítkovice complex in Ostrava from July 1 to July 4, 2026.

 This site cannot be used without browser cookies!
 Please enable cookies in your browser settings.